All Episodes

 The unemployment rate is more like 23%.

-When you get into African American and minority unemployment, it's at 25% or 50% with teenagers.
+When you get into African-American and minority unemployment, it's at 25% or 50% with teenagers.

 We have 94 million Americans not working.

-By all that's holy in American politics.
+By all that's holy in American politics, the Democrats ought to be finished.

 In the old days, when the economy was bad, the sitting president got blamed for it.

-His party was blamed for it, no matter what they did.
+His party was blamed for it.

 By all rights, Obama and Hillary should be in the 30% range here.

-And Hillary ought not have a prayer.
+And Hillary ought not to have a prayer.

-But so why doesn't the economy matter as much?
+So why doesn't the economy matter as much?

-I have already announced my theory, so I won't repeat it again in case some didn't hear it.
+I've already announced my theory, so I won't repeat it again in case some didn't hear it.

 You know, when I say something about anything, that's pretty much it.